donwrightdesigns/ai-photo-analyzer-rtx/README.md

-# AI Image Analyzer
+# AI Photo Analyzer and XMP culling with HTML GUI and Adobe LIGHTROOM plugin

-A comprehensive image analysis system using AI models to automatically tag, categorize, and critique photographs.
+A comprehensive image analysis system using AI models to automatically tag, categorize, assess and critique photographs helping organize, enormous libraries, or portfolios.
 This project includes standalone scripts, a web GUI, and a Lightroom plugin.

+This was created by a professional photographer 20 years of photo archives

 ## Features